Newt Scamander: Reception

 The character received mixed reaction.
-Newt Scamander was chosen by IGN as their fifteenth favourite Harry Potter character, who said that Newt has very quickly established himself as a "very different sort of hero".
+Newt Scamander was chosen by IGN as their fifteenth favourite Harry Potter character, saying that Newt has very quickly established himself as a "very different sort of hero".

 Cultural critic Jonathan McIntosh praised the character, stating that he "performs a refreshingly atypical form of masculinity."
 Joshua Hansen from MuggleNet liked Newt Scamander more than Harry Potter and said, "Don't get me wrong, Harry is still dear to my heart [...]
-But when ranking whom I prefer, the man with the lizard for a name definitely takes the cake."
+But when ranking whom I prefer, the man with the lizard [sic] for a name definitely takes the cake."
 An editor from Looper approved of how Newt's character helped the Hufflepuff house to "step into the limelight".
 Reviewer from The Guardian enjoyed Newt Scamander's personality and said, "All pigeon-toed angles and stuttering rushes of enthusiasm, [Eddie Redmayne's] great gift to the character is a crippling diffidence."

 Eddie Redmayne, the actor who portrayed Newt Scamander throughout the films, also received positive reception.
 For his role in Fantastic Beasts and Where To Find Them, Redmayne received the Best Actor Award from Empire Awards.

-Many critics disapproved of Redmayne interpretation of the character.
+Many critics disapproved of Redmayne’s interpretation of the character.
 Helen O'Hara from Empire wrote, "[...] he's so disconnected and withdrawn that he barely shifts facial expression from friendly blankness for the first half hour, when we really need him to guide us around."
 Justin Chang of the Los Angeles Times described Newt Scamander as "charmless".
 Charles Bramesco of Polygon criticised how Newt Scamander has "been remanded to the margins of his own franchise".